Make the region better for everyone

 How we’re doing

 We’ve had a stated goal since 2012 for at least 50% of all of our funding to advance racial and/or economic equity in the region.
-We are currently exceeding that goal by quite a bit, as 91% of our funding now meets this standard.
-This is compared to 18% in 2012.
+We are currently exceeding that goal by quite a bit, as 93% of our 2023 funding meets this standard—up from 91% in 2022 and 18% back in 2012.

 This measure reflects just one way we think about equity in our grantmaking.
-For any issue, we try to understand who is disadvantaged or is not well served by current ways of working.
-Depending on the issue, this could be where someone lives, their religion, their language, etc. We believe that our purpose of making the region better for everyone requires us to understand and address inequities across all our work.
+For any issue, we try to understand who is left out and/or not well served by current systems or ways of working.
+We believe that making the region better for everyone requires us to understand and address equities across the region and in all our efforts.
 Equity is deeply rooted in our grantmaking, from the application to the program criteria to the selection process to what we ask of grantees in reporting.

 What’s next